WansooChoi/WansooChoi.github.io/_pages/about.md

 I am a PhD Candidate in Finance at the University at Buffalo.

 My research focuses on market microstructure, including informed trading, execution quality, and retail trade classification.
 I am also broadly interested in sophisticated investors such as hedge funds.
 I look forward to exploring option spreads.

+I will be on the job market in Fall 2026 and Spring 2025.